BrandonHT/Computerized-numerical-algorithms/README.md

 # Algoritmos-numericos

-Repository to document the basic excercises and numerical methods to introduce the people to **Python** programming language.
+Repository with basic excercises to introduce the people to **Python** programming language and computerized numerical methods.